 I love being able to sink my teeth into the pineapple pieces and I relish the texture.

 Surrounding the pineapple chunks is a custardy, creamy filling that’s made using an egg, sugar, flour, and McCormick Pure Vanilla Extract.
 I grew up watching my mom and grandma bake with McCormick’s Vanilla.
-Cookie dough and beater licking just wasn’t the same without it.
-Nor were my mom’s cakes or my grandma’s signature cinnamon rolls and the powdered sugar frosting with plenty of vanilla that topped them.
+Cookie dough and beater licking just wasn’t the same without it!

 The pineapple bars are tender, delicate, and the firmer crust, in contrast with the soft, custardy interior, and the crumble topping make for so many great textures in each bite.